The Oaks (Thousand Oaks, California): Salto Ranch landmarks

 Several trees planted by Richard Orville Hunt at the 19th century Salto Ranch can be seen at the intersection of Lynn Road and Hillcrest Drive.
 Hunt Olive Tree, which is located at 600 W. Hillcrest Dr., is designated Ventura County Historical Landmark No. 64 and City of Thousand Oaks Landmark No. 4.
 It is the last olive tree once part of an orchard planted by Hunt.
 Large eucalyptus trees planted by the Hunt family in the 1880s can be seen across the street, on the northwest corner of Lynn Road and Hillcrest Drive.
 The Hunt family originally moved to a house at today's corner of Lynn Road and Hillcrest Drive in 1888.

-Popular culture

-In 2005, The Oaks got featured in S1 E8 of Supernanny.
-Some of the stores shown in that scene are Build-A-Bear Workshop and Sephora.
-The glass elevator is also seen as well.